strapi/documentation/docusaurus/docs/dev-docs/preview.md

 ```

 :::note
 Some content types don't need to have a preview if it doesn't make sense, hence the default case returning `null`.
-A Global single type with some site metadata, for example, will not have a matching frontend page.
+A Global single type with some site metadata, for example, will not have a matching front-end page.
 In these cases, the handler function should return `null`, and the preview UI will not be shown in the admin panel.
-This is how you enable/disable preview per content type.
+This is how you enable or disable preview per content type.
 :::

 ### 3. Add handler logic